Krakenus/microbit-cutebot-micropython/README.md

 2. Click the `Load/Save` button
 3. Add `cutebot.py` to project files
 4. Write your code in editor
-5. Click the `Connect` button, then click the `Flash` button (in Chrome base browser) OR download the hex file and copy it to your micro:bit.
+5. Click the `Connect` button, then click the `Flash` button (in Chromium based browsers) OR download the hex file and copy it to your micro:bit.

 ### Mu editor (best for beginners)